How to Save at the Airport in Spain

 Most people won’t think twice about calling for a taxi.
 In big cities such as Madrid or Barcelona a round trip costs, on average, 60€.
 Depending on how long you’ll be travelling, here are some alternatives:

-Alternative 2: Madrid and Barcelona airports are served by Aparca&Go, an alternative to official (and expensive) airport car parks.
+- Madrid and Barcelona airports are served by Aparca&Go, an alternative to official (and expensive) airport car parks.
 Shuttles to the airport are available 24/7.

 Most expensive option: Don’t reserve early and pay top rates for airport parking.
 Some airports have designated “first class” parking areas due to proximity to terminals.
-Be prepared to pay even more for the privilege!
+Be prepared to pay even more for the privilege.

 Most low cost airlines charge high tariffs if you show up without your boarding pass.
 Before you leave home remember to download to your phone and print it (just in case!).

 For your return flight many hotels have caught onto this need and charge for printing.
 Avoid charges by downloading your boarding pass to your phone.

 Aena is also increasing the number of free drinking fountains.
 There are currently 200 located across airports.
 Bring your empty refillable bottle in your hand luggage, use a drinking fountain and avoid paying for bottled water (added bonus: less plastic waste).